radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 Figure 8.3: Sample Salesforce Connected App

->**Note - If you did not note the consumer key and secret values, you can return to this information from the App Manager section by selecting “View” from the drop-down list next to your app.**
+>[!note] If you did not note the consumer key and secret values, you can return to this information from the App Manager section by selecting “View” from the drop-down list next to your app.

 ![An image showing ](Media/Image8.4.jpg)